ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Critical infrastructure

+Use case name:

+: Critical Infrastructure

+Who will use it:

+: devices

+Attestation type:

+: TBD

+Attesting Party:

+: plant controller

+Relying Party:

+: actuator

+Claims used:

+: TBD

+Description:

-When a protocol operation can affect some critical system, the device attached to the critical equipment wants some assurance that the requester has not been compromised.
+: When a protocol operation can affect some critical system, the device attached to the critical equipment wants some assurance that the requester has not been compromised.
 As such, attestation can be used to only accept commands from requesters that are within policy.
 Hardware attestation in